-Various other contributions also indicate that connecting and enabling users can help to ensure inclusive and equitable, quality education by (among other things) letting educational content be shared with larger audiences at lower costs, connecting classrooms, supporting teacher training, improving access to learning and teaching resources in both urban and rural areas, and by making content more relevant and responsive to learners' needs (c.f.
-ISOC, 2015).
+Various other contributions also indicate that connecting and enabling users can help to ensure inclusive and equitable, quality education by (among other things) letting educational content be shared with larger audiences at lower costs, connecting classrooms, supporting teacher training, improving access to learning and teaching resources in both urban and rural areas, and making content more relevant, localised to the context and native language of the area, and responsive to learners' needs (c.f., ISOC, 2015).
 In Lebanon, for instance, there are plans to configure all schools with wireless Internet access and to provide access to devices in classrooms.
 As Ogero Telecom notes in its contribution to Phase II (Lebanon, 2016):